vosreth/png-metadata-tools/README.md

-# Warning
+## Caution
-This project was designed and implemented by Claude 3.7.
+This project was designed and implemented by Claude 3.7 and should be thoroughly reviewed, all 81 tests pass though.

 # PNG Metadata Tools